mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 ## Overview

-Here is a simplified overview how NTRU works (omitting some of the necessary tests used to address active attacks).
+This section provides a simplified overview how NTRU works.
+Minor details are omitted for clarity reasons, and the Security Considerations section should be consulted prior to implementation.

 To generate a public/private keypair, Alice selects two 'short' polynomials F and G (where short means that the coefficients are all 0, 1 or q-1).
 She then